jason-kerney/blog/_drafts/2023-01-27-consent-for-change.md

 ## Words are not enough

-Giving verbal or written consent does not mean you have meaningful consent.
+Someone giving verbal or written consent does not mean you have meaningful consent.
 When you gain consent from a person, care must be given that they believe this consent was given without pressure.
 They must trust that not giving consent means they are free from the change that is about to happen.

 More importantly, they need to know they can revoke consent in the future.

 ## Having Consent is not enough

 It is important to know that many things can affect consent, and once given it can be lost.
-Since consent is about trust it is not universal or stagnant.
-Consent is a minute by minute thing, and we need to be aware of it.
+Since consent is about trust, it is not universal or stagnant.
+Consent is a minute-by-minute thing, and we need to be aware of it.
 This means we need to check in with people throughout the change to ensure that we still have consent, especially when something in the change changes.

 ## Paying is not enough